 Where To Buy an Amazon FBA Business

-There are multiple places to find a good Amazon FBA business for sale, but four stick out from the rest.
+There are multiple places to find a good Amazon FBA business for sale, but five stick out from the rest.

 1. Private Sale

 Private sale is one of the best ways to acquire an Amazon FBA business from a current owner.
-There are Amazon FBA business owners who put out feelers via forums or newsletters, but many times approaching the business owner via supplied contact information is how these start.
+There are Amazon FBA business owners who put out feelers via forums,newsletters, and Facebook Groups, but many times approaching the business owner via supplied contact information is how these start.

 2. Empire Flippers